 How to Apply

-To be considered a Welch Scholar at Texas A&M University, you must:
+To be considered a Welch Scholar at Texas A&M University or The University of Texas at Austin:

-- Be admitted by January 31 as an incoming freshman to Texas A&M University-College Station for the fall semester after high school graduation
+• Be admitted by January 31 as an incoming freshman to a Welch Scholar partner university for the fall semester after high school graduation

 To maintain eligibility a Welch Scholar must:

-- Enroll full-time each semester (minimum of 12 hours) at Texas A&M College Station
+• Enroll full-time each semester (minimum of 12 hours) at a Welch Scholar partner university”

 Welch Scholars – Funded by the Finis Welch Foundation Frequently Asked Questions